mjrotter4445/Pewlett-Hackard-Analysis/README.md

 the next generation grouped by title and department.

-###Background:
+### Background:
 In this project, we use **QuickDBD** and Schemas to design databases and writing intermediate-level SQL queries to answer important business questions for the company’s HR department.
-We also utilized *PstreSQL* a data base system to load, build, and host company data and **pgAdmin** The result is a well-designed database with reporting capabilities.
+We also utilized *PostreSQL* a data base system to load, build, and host company data and **pgAdmin** The result is a well-designed database with reporting capabilities.

-###Data Files –
+### Data Files –
 -	6 csv files containing employee details and job position information

-###**ERD and Schema**
+### ERD and Schema
 The entity-relationship diagram (ERD) is a tool we use to design the database table relationships.
 The drawing is called a schema and it is a blueprint for the conceptual design of the database.

 <p align="center">